 Mark also serves as primary outside legal counsel to a number of small and medium sized businesses that do not have in-house counsel.
-These businesses are in a wide variety of fields including manufacturing, payroll processing, trucking, garden products, scrap metal recycling, design and marketing, publishing, software, food distribution and alternative energy.
+These businesses are in a wide variety of fields including pulp and tissue manufacturing, craft beer, payroll processing, trucking, garden products, scrap metal recycling, design and marketing, publishing, software, food distribution and alternative energy.

 Mark also represents lenders and borrowers in commercial loan transactions.
 These transactions have included: representing the borrower in the acquisition of over 300,000 acres of timberland, representing the borrower in the financing for a major forest products enterprise, representing the borrower in the refinancing of an owner occupied medical office building, representing the lender in an equipment lease financing, representing the lender to a regulated public utility and representing the lender in a line of credit and term loan facility for a distributorship business.
 He has also negotiated numerous workout agreements, on behalf of lenders and borrowers, in the context of non-performing and troubled loans.